oldnomad/udotool/doc/MAPPING.md

   - Lower: `BTN_TR2` or axis `ABS_HAT2X` (right/ZR), `BTN_TL2` or axis
     `ABS_HAT2Y` (left/ZL).
   - If only one pair is present, it's reported as right.
-  - If analog, pressure is reported as positive from 0.
+  - If analog, pressure is reported as a positive integer.
 - Menu-Pad:
   - `BTN_START` (right or only button) and `BTN_SELECT` (left, if present).